S3-working-group/s3-praxisleitfaden/docs/all.md

 - _Evaluation Criteria_: suggested clarifying a threshold for success, and we explained about evolving evaluation criteria with agreements
 - _Meetings moderieren_: Beschreibung überarbeitet
 - _Fraktalorganisation_: Beschreibung überarbeitet und erweitert
-- _Governance-Backlog_: : Beschreibung überarbeitet
+- _Governance-Backlog:_ Beschreibung überarbeitet
-- _Governance-Meeting_: : Beschreibung überarbeitet, Agendapunkte genauer erläutert
+- _Governance-Meeting:_ Beschreibung überarbeitet, Agendapunkte genauer erläutert
 - _Veränderung einladen_: Beschreibung überarbeitet
 - _Kreise verbinden_: Beschreibung angeglichen an _doppelte Verbindung_
 - _Logbook_: clarified that there is no difference between logbooks for groups and logbooks for roles